 - English teacher, Forest Lake Area Schools, Minnesota

-Being a Blugold means having an incredible number of opportunities.
 Since I've been on campus, I've had the ability to do so many different things that I never thought I'd be doing!
 Whether it's conducting research, heading service projects, or being a part of organizations, I've been offered so many opportunities.

 The curriculum within the teaching - English and language arts program is diverse and all-encompassing.
 Classes explore the theories and methods of teaching English and language arts in elementary, middle and high school classrooms.
 Lab courses and field experience will provide you with hours of student-teaching experience, helping you to learn — and apply — best practices and effective teaching and classroom management techniques.

 You'll also work closely with future educators, making important relationships and connections along the way.
 Your cohort will include people who, like you, are passionate about English and language arts and are interested in working with kids and young adults.

 What classes do teaching - English and language arts majors take?